 The suitability of seeking a lump sum maintenance for you and/or your child depends on the specific circumstances of your case.

 Our Family Lawyers will be better able to guide you through the process with knowledge of your specific circumstances.
-For more detailed advice on maintenance issues, you can contact our Specialist Divorce Lawyers.
+For more detailed advice on maintenance issues, you can contact our Experienced Divorce Lawyers.